gvwilson/thirdbit/src/fiction/eimin/index.md

 he reached into the cart and began passing me cloth-wrapped packages to stack on the shelves behind me.

-I knew their wait instantly.
+I knew their weight instantly.
 They were books, dozens of them.
 My stomach suddenly rumbled.
 "Would you like me to unwrap them?"
 I asked.